healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-foldaway-electric-skillet-06857.md

 *   Thermostat (15%) - **7.0**/undefined

-The Presto Foldaway Non-Stick Electric Skillet 06857 has 16 inches of great build quality highlighted in its detachable base and fold-down handles.
-The thick pan is ideal for even heat distribution although the metal edging of the lid is not such a great fit.
-For us, we would have preferred a ceramic coating to the Teflon.
+The Presto Foldaway Non-Stick Electric Skillet 06857 has 16 inches of great build quality.
+We loved the detachable base and fold-down handles.
+The thick pan spoke well to even heat distribution, but the metal edging of the lid was not the best fit.
+Additionally, we would have preferred a ceramic coating to the Teflon.

 ### 9.0 - Pan